guaix-ucm/pyemir/doc/tutorial_mos/mos_example.rst

    are not dominant over the airglow emission.
 If this is not the case (for example when observing bright sources with short exposure times), the user should employ calibration arc images obtained before and/or after the science images.
-The refinement process should be carried out as described in :ref:`simple_example`.
+The refinement process should then be carried out as described in :ref:`simple_example`.

 Continuing with the same ``ds9`` interface, overplot the expected location of the airglow (OH) emission lines: